STORM-IRIT/Radium-Apps/README.md

 # set the name of the project (and then the name of the executable)
 project(HelloRadium)

-# find and configura the Radium environment for the application
+# find and configure the Radium environment for the application
 # Note that only the required component of Radium might be fetched.
 find_package( Radium REQUIRED Core Engine GuiBase PluginBase IO)